nicholasglazer/archcheatsheet/docs/environment/file-system.md

 ### [ext4](https://wiki.archlinux.org/index.php/Ext4)
 The most mature among all previous file systems, used by the most of Linux distros and users.
 It's fast and robust;

+Eventually the main features are [snapshots](#System-snapshots), dynamic resizing and [more](https://wiki.archlinux.org/index.php/LVM#Advantages).
+If you're working with large pools over 100TB, you might need [RAID](https://wiki.archlinux.org/index.php/RAID).
+Xfs could be handy in this case.

 ::: tip coolstorybro
 I had a crush of my `/home` directory(Summer 2020), I think it happened when I played with the Windows installer, and that disk wasn't part of my LVM and I believe worked flawlessly for almost 3 years.
 Now I realize that I should put it on LVM a long time ago.
 Nevertheless I have nothing critical there, except some of my Overwatch games that recorded xD.
 This was a good lesson for me.
 So be careful with Windows installer and always do your backup on files you don't want to loose.